wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup.md

 - I have a customised Sony PSP which I have cracked, and put a 64GB memory card in it.
 It has a complete set of SNES and Genesis games, as well as several PS One games which the PSP can emulate.
 I love playing the game 'Wip3out' on it.
 - I have a Nintendo DSi XL which has a cartridge loader meaning I can play any games on it.
 Currently I mostly only use it for chess games, but aim to use it more.
 - I have a Gameboy Advance SP which I use almost exclusively for the game 'Final Fantasy Tactics'.
+I also have 4x cables to connect GBAs to the Nintendo Gamecube for multiplayer games that used this functionality, and a headphone adaptor for the GBA SP.
+- I have an original Gameboy which I use with Tetris.

 ## Video Chain